nugudnight/jekyll-now/about.md

 ### More Information

+Malaysian.
-Malaysian \n Graduated in Curtin University Sarawak.
+Graduated in Curtin University Sarawak.

 ### Contact me